 What are the differences between Honey mushroom and Deadly Galerina?

 Another edible Milkcap that you can try is Orange Milkcap.
 Their distribution is mostly in Europe, but you are able to find them in some Asian countries like Pakistan, India, and Turkey.

 This is a medium-sized fungus with a 4.5-inch cap.
 The primary color of them is brownish-orange with darker color toward the edges.
-The cap has a funnel shape that can be shiny if they are dry or greasy if they are in a moist environment.
+The cap has a funnel shape that can be shiny if the mushrooms are dry or greasy when they are in a moist environment.